Principal Investigators

 Dan Pemstein is a comparative political economist and methodologist who studies democratic institutions.
 Much of his current research examines challenges that digital networks pose to democracy and develops tools to better measure democratic institutions.
 He also has an ongoing research program that explores the interplay between legislative behavior, political careers, and party organization and have burgeoning interests in the political economy of development and criminal justice policy.
 He is co-developer of the Unified Democracy Scores, co-author of the Scythe Statistical Library, and Project Manager for Measurement Methods and Steering Committee member for V-Dem.
 Pemstein is currently a Professor of Political Science & Public Policy at North Dakota State University.
 He obtained his PhD in Political Science at the University of Illinois, has held research fellowships at Harvard University and Vanderbilt University, and was formerly Croft Assistant Professor at the University of Mississippi.

 Brigitte Seim is a scholar of comparative politics, focusing on the political economy of development.
 Her research examines the relationship between citizens and political officials, with a particular emphasis on accountability in developing countries.
 She is particularly interested in two related but distinct threads of research: one considers how accountability mechanisms can be perverted or disrupted when states are developing politically or economically; and the other considers the methods and data used to study accountability relationships around the world.
 She obtained her PhD in Political Science from the University of California, San Diego in 2014.
 For the 2014-2015 academic year, she was a Post-Doctoral Research Fellow with V-Dem, and she is currently V-Dem’s Project Manager of Experiments.
-In 2015, Seim joined the faculty of the University of North Carolina, Chapel Hill, where she is currently an Associate Professor in the Department of Public Policy, Peter Thacher Grauer Scholar, Adjunct Associate Professor of Global Studies, and Adjunct Associate Professor of Political Science.
+Seim is an Associate Professor in the Hubert Humphrey School of Public Affairs at the University of Minnesota.

 Steven Wilson is an Assistant Professor of Politics at Brandeis University.
 He received his doctorate in political science from the University of Wisconsin-Madison in 2016.
 His dissertation, Information and Revolution, explored the effects of the Internet on authoritarian regimes, arguing that while the Internet has made mass mobilization easier than ever, its spread has also allowed savvy authoritarian regimes to become more stable than ever.
 His research focuses on cybersecurity, the Internet’s various intersections with politics, and comparative democratization, particularly in the former Soviet world.
 Prior to entering academia, he worked in the software industry at a variety of start-ups and the Jet Propulsion Laboratory.
 Leveraging that technical background and research interest in social media, he designed, built, and manages one of the largest social media collections in scholarly hands worldwide, with over 7 billion tweets downloaded and processed into a fully searchable database over the last decade.
 Wilson served as a research fellow at the V-Dem Institute.
 His work at V-Dem involved the design and construction of the online expert coding interface, which hosts millions of data points, from experts in every country in the world, in addition to research on patterns of democratization.
 He continues to serve as Project Manager of Computational Infrastructure for the V-Dem project.